peterberkenbosch/spree_process_docs/outline.md

 ## Spree API documentation

+not the REST api, the 'public interface', how things work.

 * RDoc generated (when we have that)
 * Narrated (developer focused) guides for complex parts, like checkout flow, reimbursement, shipping etc